-50. In a popular dentistry publication, Dental Economics Magazine, Today's dentists "an amazing boost in revenues" and that the products and services were "guaranteed or you don't pay."
+- Destiny/TNG represented that its System would "boost" sales revenues and "give you that 'almost unfair' advantage."
+In other dental trade publications, TNG claimed that it could give dentists "an amazing boost in revenues" and that the products and services were "guaranteed or you don't pay."
 TNG published testimonials from purported clients stating that "TNG over delivers on its guarantee.
 It's like having an ATM in the office, just turn it on and watch the new patient come into your office."
 Today's Destiny presented its Program as a guaranteed marketing service that the customer could cancel if the Program failed to operate as promised.